nextdoc/sketch/doc/home.md

 ## How can you help?

+- Answer questions in Slack
 - Look at the [issue list](https://github.com/nextdoc/sketch/issues) and contribute a fix
    - please start with a comment in the issue to confirm your interest and plan
 - If you find Sketch valuable, we'd very much appreciate [a sponsorship contribution](https://github.com/sponsors/nextdoc)
 - Use the tool in your projects: